jillesvangurp/es-kotlin-client/README.md

                 TestModel::class,
                 ObjectMapper().findAndRegisterModules()
 ))

-// OR
-// type is optional (default is the index name) as this is to be deprecated
-// in Elasticsearch and in any case you can have only 1 type per index these days. val dao = esClient.crudDao<TestModel>("myindex", refreshAllowed = true, type: "mytype", modelReaderAndWriter = JacksonModelReaderAndWriter(
-                TestModel::class,
-                ObjectMapper().findAndRegisterModules()
-))
 ```

-The modelReaderAndWriter parameter takes care of serializing/deserializing.
+The `modelReaderAndWriter` parameter takes care of serializing/deserializing.
 In this case we are using an implementation that uses Jackson and we are using the kotlin extension for that, which registers itself via `findAndRegisterModules`.

 Typically, most applications that use jackson, would want to inject their own custom object mappers.
 It's of course straightforward to use alternatives like GSon or whatever else you prefer.
 In the code below, we assume Jackson is used.